getty-zig/getty/README.md

     fn serialize(self: *Point, serializer: getty.ser.Serializer) void {
     	// ...
     }

     fn deserialize(self: *Point, deserializer: getty.ser.Deserializer) void {
     	// ...
     }
 };
 ```

-Typically, you wouldn't manually write `serialize` and `deserialize` like this.
-Instead, you'd import an implementation from Getty:
+For convenience, Getty provides implementations for `serialize` and
+`deserialize` that will automatically handle serialization and deserialization
+for you!
+All you need to do is import them like so:

 ```zig
 const getty = @import("getty");